-Major Maintenance - Prevention Measure Evaluation Measure Description Schedule for Implementation Rationale to Support Schedule Type of Flaring that would be Reduced or Eliminated Rationale for Rejecting Measure Section Reference (for more details) depressured and purged.
+Major Maintenance - Prevention Measure Evaluation Measure Description Schedule for Implementation The state of the s Rationale for Rejecting Measure Section Reference (for more details) depressured and purged.
 This typically results in flaring.
 So, the shutdown of associated units doesn't reduce flaring in all cases and must be evaluated for the overall benefit on a case by case basis.
 Rate reduction is typically only of potential value if refinery is out of fuel gas balance.
 See Section 4.1.2 for the steps taken to mitigate fuel gas imbalances, including rate reduction.
 Some units may be an overall fuel consumer so reducing rate may not be helpful.
 The benefits need to be examined on a case by case basis.
 Implementation of Prevention Measures Identified during Causal Analysis Reporting 3 rd Qtr 2005 Prevention Measures are identified during the required BAAQMD flare event Causal Analysis reporting.
 These measures are then implemented to reduce flaring.
 Note: General programmatic prevention measures identified will be listed in this section during Annual updates.
 Equipment specific prevention measures have been added to Attachment H. Various n/a 3.1 Identification of Cause of Small (<500,000 SCFD or <500 lb SO2) Flaring Activity 1 st Qtr 2007 Conduct regular meetings with Operation personnel who are responsible for the flare operation to identify causes of all flare activities.
 Various n/a 3.1